A series of talks and conferences have been held during these months of confinement between OLA members, theatres and different organizations.

 The current health crisis has created high uncertainty in the performing arts industry.
 The search for solutions, sharing of strategies and good practices have become one of the main activities of the OLA network during these days.

-Through conferences and conversations, the Directors of theatres that are part of the Network are meeting periodically to seek solutions together, in a short, medium and long-term scenarios.
+Through conferences and conversations, the Directors and professionals of theatres that are part of the Network are meeting periodically to seek solutions together, in a short, medium and long-term scenarios.
 Same trend has been done with sister organizations from other continents OPERA America and Opera Europa.

-The first conference was given by Kit Withnail, Senior Production Co-ordinator of the department of Audience and Media the Royal Opera House, England, who spoke about the registration process for broadcasts, business models, technical requirements, sponsors and the challenges that a digital project implies.
+The first conference was given by Kit Withnail, Senior Production Co-ordinator of the department of Audience and Media the Royal Opera House, England, who spoke about the recording process for broadcasts, business models, technical requirements, sponsors and the challenges that a digital project implies.

 The third conference was given by Luke O’Shaughnessy, Project Manager of OperaVision, a project by Opera Europa.
 Who explained the European streaming platform, its business model, the recording process, rights and contracts, and the increase in visits it has had since the start of COVID-19.

-The fourth conference was given by Jorge Culla, Mayor of Teatros del Canal of the Community of Madrid, challenging the audience on digital creation, recounting the experience they have had on “The Fourth Canal Room”.
+The fourth conference was given by Jorge Culla, Intendente of Teatros del Canal of the Community of Madrid, challenging the audience on digital creation, recounting the experience they have had on “The Fourth Canal Room”.
 A digital space for collective creation open to all artists, and which releases a new premiere every Friday through the theater’s social networks.
 He also discussed the challenges in the new creation, the digital transformation and the behavior of the audience facing the digital seasons.

 The conference cycle continued with three representatives from the Los Angeles Opera: Stacy Brightman, Vice President for Education and Community Engagement, Rupert Hemmings, Vice President for Artistic Planning, and Vanessa Flores Waite, Director of Communications.
 This panel focused on the great adaptations they have made, challenges, responses to the crisis and the vision and planning for the future, from their different facets of responsibility and teams.